Elastic modulus

-An elastic modulus (also known as modulus of elasticity) is the unit of measurement of an object's or substance's resistance to being deformed elastically (i.e., non-permanently) when a stress is applied to it.
+An elastic modulus (also known as modulus of elasticity (MOE)) is a quantity that describes an object's or substance's resistance to being deformed elastically (i.e., non-permanently) when a stress is applied to it.

 Definition

 The elastic modulus of an object is defined as the slope of its stress–strain curve in the elastic deformation region: A stiffer material will have a higher elastic modulus.
 An elastic modulus has the form:

 where stress is the force causing the deformation divided by the area to which the force is applied and strain is the ratio of the change in some parameter caused by the deformation to the original value of the parameter.

 Since strain is a dimensionless quantity, the units of $\delta$ will be the same as the units of stress.

+Elastic constants and moduli

+Elastic constants are specific parameters that quantify the stiffness of a material in response to applied stresses and are fundamental in defining the elastic properties of materials.
+These constants form the elements of the stiffness matrix in tensor notation, which relates stress to strain through linear equations in anisotropic materials.
+Commonly denoted as Cijkl, where i,j,k, and l are the coordinate directions, these constants are essential for understanding how materials deform under various loads.

 Types of elastic modulus

 Specifying how stress and strain are to be measured, including directions, allows for many types of elastic moduli to be defined.
 The four primary ones are: